mariaaj03/warranty-buddy/README.md

 ## Using the App

 1. Sign up or sign in
-2. Click "Connect Gmail" to link your Gmail account
+2. Click "Connect Gmail" to link your Gmail account (Use personal email)
 3. Add warranties manually or upload receipt images
 4. Use "Parse Gmail Receipts" to automatically extract warranties from emails